Matthew Dirst, organist, harpsichordist, conductor

 -Houston Chronicle (27 September 2022)

-Dido and Aeneas, 20-21 May 2022, Ars Lyrica Houston and the New York Baroque Dance Company
+Purcell, Dido and Aeneas, 20-21 May 2022, Ars Lyrica Houston and the New York Baroque Dance Company

 “Ars Lyrica’s production…was a captivating triumph. […] Dirst led the superb Ars Lyrica instrumental ensemble from the harpsichord, allowing Purcell’s gorgeous score to flow seamlessly from one scene to the next, providing a secure and supple ground for the singers and dancers to shape their phrases with freedom and expressivity.”